Leadership and Staff

 Executive Director

-Dr. Brown is a trusted, well-connected leader in civilian and military communities nationwide who has especially strong relationships within U.S. Department of Defense (DoD) organizations, laboratories and commands and has gained national recognition for his transformative leadership in federal research and development (R&D) initiatives and projects.
+Dave Brown, Ph.D. currently serves as the Executive Director of the National Security Collaboration Center (NSCC) at the University of Texas San Antonio (UTSA).
+With decades of experience leading collaborative research and development (R&D) ecosystems supporting U.S. national defense strategies, Brown is a trusted, well-connected leader in civilian and military communities nationwide.
+Brown’s network of strong relationships within U.S. Department of Defense (DoD) organizations, laboratories and industry has gained him national recognition for his transformative leadership in federal R&D initiatives and projects.

 John Huggins, Ph.D.

-During his employment at GTRI, Dr. Huggins led a systems engineering research focused branch, and directed research and technical activities in support of multiple Federal sponsors.
-Prior to his employment at GTRI, Dr. Huggins served as a Naval Flight Officer flying in the EA-6B Prowler and the EA-18G Growler aircraft, and led personnel in execution of their duties ranging from aircraft maintenance to flight test.
+During his employment at GTRI, Dr. Huggins led a systems engineering research-focused branch and directed research and technical activities in support of multiple Federal sponsors.
+Prior to his employment at GTRI, Dr. Huggins served as a naval flight officer flying in the EA-6B Prowler and the EA-18G Growler aircraft, leading personnel in the execution of their duties ranging from aircraft maintenance to flight test.
 In addition, he graduated from the U.S. Naval Test Pilot School.

 Beth Manning, CFRA

 Beth Manning is Senior Director for Finance and Administration at the University of Texas at San Antonio and provides leadership, development, administrative and financial management for the National Security Collaboration Center.
-In her current position Ms. Manning is responsible for managing the administrative and financial activities, including budget, and restructures research financial plans to ensure alignment with strategic initiatives.
+In her current position, Ms. Manning is responsible for managing administrative and financial activities, including budget and restructuring research financial plans to ensure alignment with strategic initiatives.

 Ms. Manning earned her B.B.A. in Accounting from Texas A&M University in 1990 and is a Certified Financial Research Administrator.
 She began her career in higher education as a post-award research administrator with the Texas A&M Research Foundation and spent several years with the Texas Engineering Experiment Station in contract negotiation and administration.
 Ms. Manning also worked six years for The A&M University System Office of Budgets and Accounting as a senior accountant preparing a variety of state and federal financial reports, overseeing grants administration, and providing system-wide training of fiscal policies and procedures.